dstotijn/ct-diag-server/README.md

 - [ ] Design and implement spec for creation of short lived OTPs for health care professionals, to be used as a bearer token for device users to authenticate the `POST` request for uploading Diagnosis Keys.
+- [ ] Write docs for the API, include sample usage (code).
+- [ ] Add benchmarks.
+- [ ] Add `since` query parameter to `listDiagnosisKeys` endpoint to allow offsetting the Diagnosis Key list to minimize data size.

 ## Status